NekoSuneVR/znz-woo-plugin/README.md

-## DogeCash Woocommerce Plugin
+## Zenzo Woocommerce Plugin

-Accepting DogeCash on your store has several benefits: instant arrival, no chargebacks, and 0 fees.
+Accepting Zenzo on your store has several benefits: instant arrival, no chargebacks, and 0 fees.
 Follow the steps below to install the plugin in your WooCommerce store and start accepting payments in DogeCash.

 ## Install the plugin